-Surface: 35.12 mph (30.5 knots/ 56.52 kph)
+Surface: 35.12 mph (30.5 knots/ 56.52 kph).

 Range: Unlimited due to fusion engines (needs to refuel every 20 years and requires maintenance as well).
 Ship carries twelve months of supplies on board.

-Draft: 33.14 feet (10.1 meters)
+Draft: 33.14 feet (10.1 meters).

-Width: 152.56 feet (46.5 meters) including flight deck and 110.89 feet (33.8 meters) waterline.
+Width: 110.89 feet (33.8 meters) waterline and 152.56 feet (46.5 meters) including flight deck.

-Displacement: 30,200 tons standard and 38,600 tons fully loaded
+Displacement: 30,200 tons standard and 38,600 tons fully loaded.

-Cargo: 2,000 tons (1,814.4 metric tons) of nonessential equipment and supplies.
+Cargo: Can carry 2,000 tons (1,814.4 metric tons) of nonessential equipment and supplies.
 Each enlisted crew member has a small locker for personal items and uniforms.
 Ship’s officers have more space for personal items.
 Extra ammo, armor, troops, weapons, and engines take up most of the ship’s spaces.

 Power System: Two Nuclear Reactors, average life span is 20 years.
 Usually only goes 10 years between refueling.